I spent my entire life searching for the secret to happiness.

 This is a difficult truth to accept, because we all know at least one person — a relative, a friend, a co-worker — who’s always happy.
 You know the type: they never complain, they’re never in a bad mood, and they’re always smiling.
 There’s a word for these people:

 I’m kidding, but it often feels that way.
 It feels that way because we’re jealous.
 We want what they have.
 We want to know what they know.
-If you’re as terrible as I am, you may have even wished you were as stupid as them, because only someone that stupid could be so happy.
-I can still hear my old self complaining: “Just look around!
+If you’re as terrible as I am, you may have even wished you were as stupid as them, because only someone stupid could be so happy.
+I can still hear my old self complaining: “Look around!
 Life is boring and meaningless!
 Can’t they see?
 The world sucks! [pause for dramatic effect] …Doesn’t it?”

 No. It doesn’t, and they’re not stupid; they’re simply more fortunate.